-MIDI notes from the keyboard are sent on Port 1 to a MIDI / Instrument track.
+MIDI notes are sent on Port 1 to a MIDI / Instrument track.

 Automap Server controls the DAW Mixer using Automap HUI, and hosted plug-ins directly.

 Automap for all other software

 For software that responds to, or learns MIDI CC messages e.g. DJ software, stand-alone synthesiser software, certain plug-ins (with no host automation parameters).